jurajg/getdata_peer1/README.md

 2.run command: source run_analysis.R

-3.The zip file will be then extracted into the working directory and two new files, extracted.txt and tidy.txt datasets should be created.
+3.The zip file will be then extracted into the working directory and two new files, extracted.txt and tidy.txt datasets should be created again in working directory.

 ## extracted.txt
 This dataset contains mean and standard deviations of variables from original